-(a) If, on the basis of the inspection, the General Counsel believes that a violation of any requirement of section 215 of the CAA, or of any standard, rule or order promulgated pursuant to section 215 of the CAA, has occurred, he or she shall issue to the employing office responsible for correction of the violation, as determined under section 1.106 of the Board's regulations implementing section 215 of the CAA, either a citation or a notice of de minimis violations that have no direct or immediate relationship to safety or health.
+- (a) If, on the basis of the inspection, the General Counsel believes that a violation of any requirement of section 215 of the CAA, including any occupational safety or health standard promulgated by the Secretary of Labor under Title 29 of the U.S. Code, section 655, or of any other regulation, rule or order promulgated pursuant to section 215 of the CAA, has occurred, he or she shall issue to the employing office responsible for correction of the violation, either a citation or a notice of de minimis violations that has no direct or immediate relationship to safety or health.
 An appropriate citation or notice of de minimis violations shall be issued even though, after being informed of an alleged violation by the General Counsel, the employing office immediately abates, or initiates steps to abate, such alleged violation.
 Any citation shall be issued with reasonable promptness after termination of the inspection.
-No citation may be issued under this section after the expiration of 6 months following the occurrence of any alleged violation.

-(b) Any citation shall describe with particularity the nature of the alleged violation, including a reference to the provision(s) of the CAA, standard, rule, regulation, or order alleged to have been violated.
-Any citation shall also fix a reasonable time or times for the abatement of the alleged violation.

-(c) If a citation or notice of de minimis violations is issued for a violation alleged in a request for inspection under section 4.03(a)(1), or a notification of violation under section 4.03(a)(3), a copy of the citation or notice of de minimis violations shall also be sent to the employee or representative of employees who made such request or notification.

-(d) After an inspection, if the General Counsel determines that a citation is not warranted with respect to a danger or violation alleged to exist in a request for inspection under section 4.03(a)(1) or a notification of violation under section 4.03(a)(3), the informal review procedures prescribed in 4.15 shall be applicable.
+No citation may be issued under this section after the expiration of 6 months following the occurrence of any alleged violation unless the violation is continuing or the employing office has agreed to toll the deadline for filing the citation. - (b) Any citation shall describe with particularity the nature of the alleged violation, including a reference to the provision(s) of the CAA, standard, rule, regulation, or order alleged to have been violated.
+Any citation shall also fix a reasonable time or times for the abatement of the alleged violation. - (c) If a citation or notice of de minimis violations is issued for a violation alleged in a request for inspection under section 4.03(a)(1), or a notification of violation under section 4.03(a)(3), a copy of the citation or notice of de minimis violations shall also be sent to the employee or representative of employees who made such request or notification. - (d) After an inspection, if the General Counsel determines that a citation is not warranted with respect to a danger or violation alleged to exist in a request for inspection under section 4.03(a)(1) or a notification of violation under section 4.03(a) (3), the informal review procedures prescribed in 4.15 shall be applicable.
 After considering all views presented, the General Counsel shall affirm the previous determination, order a reinspection, or issue a citation if he or she believes that the inspection disclosed a violation.
 The General Counsel shall furnish the party that submitted the notice and the employing office with written notification of the determination and the reasons therefor.
-The determination of the General Counsel shall be final and not reviewable.

-(e) Every citation shall state that the issuance of a citation does not constitute a finding that a violation of section 215 has occurred.
+The determination of the General Counsel shall be final and not reviewable. - (e) Every citation shall state that the issuance of a citation does not constitute a finding that a violation of section 215 has occurred. - (f) No citation may be issued to an employing office because of a rescue activity undertaken by an employee of that employing office with respect to an individual in imminent danger unless: